obsidiansystems/ledger-app-tezos/README.md

 Then create a Python virtual environment (abbreviated *virtualenv*).
 You could call it anything, but we shall call it "ledger".
 This will create a directory called "ledger" containing the virtualenv.
+Then, you must enter the `virtualenv`.
+If you do not successfully enter the `virtualenv`, future commands will fail.
+You can tell you have entered the virtualenv when your prompt is prefixed with `(ledger)`.

 ```
 virtualenv ledger # Any OS